drewburlingame/Jira2AzureDevOps/development.md

 #### IArgumentModel validation

-[Argument models](https://bilal-fazlani.github.io/commanddotnet/argument-models/) allows defining arguments in classes for reuse.
+[Argument models](https://bilal-fazlani.github.io/commanddotnet/argument-models/) allow defining arguments as properties in a class for reuse.
 Implement `ISelfValidatingArgumentModel` to provide validation errors for the model.

 enabled by [SelfValidatingArgumentsMiddleware](Jira2AzureDevOps.Console/Framework/SelfValidatingArgumentsMiddleware.cs)